<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 However, many businesses struggle with cash flow issues, which can quickly escalate into a full-blown crisis if not addressed promptly.

 There are several common signs that may indicate potential cash flow problems within a business.
-These include delayed payments from customers, difficulty in securing loans or lines of credit, an increase in accounts payable and outstanding bills, and low-profit margins.
+These include delayed payments from customers, difficulty in securing loans or lines of credit, an increase in accounts payable and outstanding bills, and low profit margins.

 Other red flags may include decreased sales, high employee turnover, and an inability to pay bills on time.
 If left unaddressed, these signs can lead to a negative cash flow situation, which can significantly impact the stability and success of a business.

-So let's dive in and explore the steps businesses can take to avoid a cash flow crisis.
+Ready to improve your cash flow management?
+Let's dive in and explore the steps businesses can take to avoid a cash flow crisis.

 Sign 1: Increasing accounts receivable days

+How do cash flow problems usually start?
+Let’s start with accounts receivable days.
 Accounts receivable days refer to the average number of days it takes a business to collect payment from customers for goods or services provided.
 The longer this period is, the longer a business has to wait for incoming cash and the more likely it is to face cash flow problems.

-As part of the range of KPIs (key performance indicators) used to track the financial health of a business, tracking accounts receivable days can help identify potential cash flow issues before they become crises.
+As part of the range of KPIs (key performance indicators) used to track the financial health of a business, tracking accounts receivable days can help identify potential cash flow problems before they become crises.
 A significant increase in this metric may indicate that customers are taking longer to pay, which can be a sign of underlying issues such as poor credit control or late deliveries.

 Methods for decreasing accounts receivable days